Archive

 Ten English Accent Rules

-Most teachers are unfamiliar with the role that pronunciation plays in orthography (the study of spelling rules).
-Key to proper pronunciation is the accent.
+Regarding syllable accent rules, most teachers are unfamiliar with the the ten English accent rules and the role that these rules play in orthography (the study of spelling rules).
 The accent is the stress placed in varying degrees upon the vowel sounds in syllables.
 The primary accent refers to the vowel sound with the greatest “punch” or “stress.”
 A good way to teach accents is to have students clap on the accented syllable and snap on the unaccented syllables.
 Teachers may choose to add on secondary accents; however, these have minimal influences on pronunciation and spelling.
 Check out How to Teach Syllabication after you skim through this helpful list of accent rules.
 The Ten English Accent Rules are important to understand and apply to be able to correctly pronounce and spell English words.

 Accent Rule #1: Each word with two or more syllables has one syllable whose vowel is accented.
 For example, for-gét.
 Accents are very important to spelling rules.
 Accented means that the sound of that vowel is stressed, or louder, than those in other syllables.